South African Mammals

 Where You’ll Go

-Day 1 and 2: Depart from Missouri for South Africa (overnight flight).
-Parawild will pick us up from Johannesburg International Airport and take us to our work location in northeast South Africa.
+May 13: Parawild will pick us up from Johannesburg International Airport and take us to our work location in northeast South Africa.

-Day 3-12: Workshop with Parawild Edu Capture.
+May 14-23: Workshop with Parawild Edu Capture.
 The schedule of activities and events are fluid as the field projects involve capturing large wild animals.
 The objectives of the workshop and planned activities include:

 • Introduction to conservation principles, the history of game capture, reasons and risks for translocating wild mammals, basic immobilization procedures.